atalantus/Algorithms-and-Data-Structures-Archive/README.md

 - ### [08 - Number Theory](08%20-%20Number%20Theory)
 - ### [09 - Euclidean Geometry](09%20-%20Euclidean%20Geometry)
 - ### [10 - Projective Geometry](09%20-%20Projective%20Geometry)
+    Greatly simplifies the basic operations in comparison to euclidean geometry and allows for projective transformations.
 - ### [11 - Miscellaneous](11%20-%20Miscellaneous)
     - #### [11.01 - Binary Search](11%20-%20Miscellaneous/11.01%20-%20Binary%20Search)
         Algorithm used for finding a specific value/element in an ordered interval range. `O(log n)`